The right to read

 • We have developed multilingual resources for librarians and policy-makers including:

-• In 2014, published the first advocacy guide to the treaty.
-‘The Marrakesh Treaty: an EIFL Guide for Libraries’ provides a straightforward introduction to the treaty, its key provisions and benefits for libraries to support librarians advocating to their governments to ratify the treaty.
+• The first library guide to support librarians advocating to their governments to ratify the treaty.
+‘The Marrakesh Treaty: an EIFL Guide for Libraries’ (2014) provides a straightforward introduction to the treaty, its key provisions and benefits.
 It is available online in nine languages, Arabic, English, French, Lithuanian, Nepali, Portuguese, Russian, Serbian, Spanish.

-• In 2018, co-launched a new practical guide with our international partners.
-‘Getting Started: Implementing the Marrakesh Treaty for persons with print disabilities.
-A practical guide for librarians’ sets out steps for libraries of all types on how to start using the treaty, once the country has joined the treaty and libraries can start offering new services to people with print disabilities.
-The guide is available in English, French, Portuguese, Russian and Spanish.
+• Together with our international partners, we developed and co-launched ‘Getting Started: Implementing the Marrakesh Treaty for persons with print disabilities.
+A practical guide for librarians’ (2018).
+The guide, aimed at countries that have joined the Marrakesh Treaty, and where national implementation is completed or advanced,sets out steps for libraries of all types on how to use the treaty to serve people with print disabilities.
+It is available in English, French, Portuguese, Russian and Spanish.

-• We organized the adaptation of the ‘Getting Started’ guide for the local law in three countries: Belarus (English and Russian), Brazil, Portuguese) and Kenya (English).
+• We also adapted the ‘Getting Started’ guide for local copyright law in three countries: Belarus (English and Russian), Brazil (Portuguese) and Kenya (English).

-How a WIPO treaty for persons with print disabilities can change lives - testimonies presented at the WIPO Diplomatic Conference that adopted the Marrakesh Treaty (2013).
+How a WIPO treaty for persons with print disabilities can change lives - testimonies presented by EIFL at the WIPO Diplomatic Conference that adopted the Marrakesh Treaty (2013).

 Imagine being able to easily get accessible materials from other countries, that would be a dream.
 It would spur other students in Lesotho to study and lead fulfilled lives.
 It will assist the real efforts of the government of Lesotho to promote the participation of people with disability in society.